aehrc/pathling/site/docs/configuration.md

 Additionally, you can set any variable supported by Spring Boot, see [Spring Boot Reference Documentation: Common Application properties](https://docs.spring.io/spring-boot/docs/current/reference/html/appendix-application-properties.html#common-application-properties).

+### Import

+- `pathling.import.allowableSources` - (default: `file:///usr/share/staging`) A
+  set of URL prefixes which are allowable for use within the import operation.

 ### Storage

 - `pathling.storage.warehouseUrl` - (default: `file:///usr/share/warehouse`) The